jrstevenjlab/jrstevenjlab.github.io/management_plan.md

 ## Amendments and Changes
 * On 10-Aug-2015 Section 3.2.1 was modified to change the term of the spokesperson from four to two years.
 * On 18-Jul-2018 Section 3.5.1 was modified to address structure of CB in the case a member changes institutions and Section 3.2.4 was added to define the role of the Physics Analysis Coordinator.
+* On 18-Oct-2021 Section 3.6 was added to add the Diversity and Inclusion Group to the Collaboration governance structure